- Discuss ways of assessing your personal health status and your diet.

 - Set a goal to adopt, maintain, or improve a nutrition-related practice.

 - Formulate an effective, long-term, personal health and nutrition plan.

-You may remember that when you were younger your mother or grandmother made you eat food or take a supplement because she said it was good for you.
+You may remember that when you were younger your parents made you eat food or take a supplement because they said it was good for you.
 You don’t have to have a Ph.D. to know some of the basic ways you can adapt your life to be healthier.
 However, the mainstream media inundates the American population with health cures and tips, making it confusing to develop the best plan for your health.
 This section will equip you with tools to assess and improve your health.
-To find some other reliable sources on health see video below.
+To find some other reliable sources on health see the video below.

 Exercise 1.6.1: QuAckwatch!

 With all of the false Nutrition information out there, we need to be able to figure out which websites are reliable and which ones are simply quackery (false nutrition information)!
 Here is a website that will help you figure out who is trying their best to give you good information on nutrition and health and who is lying!